 Linda Robinson is a member of SORA's advisory board and a senior international policy analyst at the RAND Corporation.
 Her areas of expertise include national security strategy, international affairs, U.S. foreign policy, security force assistance, special operations forces, irregular warfare and stability operations.
 She has worked in South Asia, Iraq, the Middle East, and Latin America as a journalist and researcher.
 Her current research centers on ISIL, political warfare. political transitions, building partner capacity, and special operations forces.
 Her most recent book, One Hundred Victories: Special Ops and the Future of American Warfare, was published in paperback in 2013.
 She is also the author of a book on Iraq, Tell Me How This Ends (2008), as well as Masters of Chaos (2004) and Intervention or Neglect (1991).

 COL (Ret.)
-David S. Maxwell is a member of SORA’s advisory board and the associate director of the security studies program at Georgetown University.
+David S. Maxwell is a member of SORA’s advisory board and a senior fellow at the Foundation for the Defense of Democracies.
 A retired Special Forces Colonel, his final assignment was serving on the military faculty teaching national security at the National War College.
 He spent the majority of his military service overseas with nearly 25 years in Asia, primarily in Korea, Japan, and the Philippines leading organizations from the A-Team to the Joint Special Operations Task Force level.
 In addition to his military experience, he is a doctoral candidate at Georgetown University where he is writing on the leadership style of SOF.

 COL (Ret.)
 Jeff Goble is a member of SORA’s advisory board and a retired Army Special Forces colonel.
-He is currently with Gantz-Mountain Intelligence Automation Systems, which provides real-time automation of human intelligence.
 COL Goble previously served as the Vice President of Joint Special Operations University (JSOU), and prior to that he served as the Chief of Strategic Planning for USSOCOM.
 Throughout his military career Goble helped pioneer the US Army’s approach to Operational Design and the application of design thinking to military problem solving.
 As Director of Strategic Planning at USSOCOM, he was primarily responsible for producing, updating, and assessing the Global Campaign for Combating Terrorism for the United States Department of Defense, as well as many other strategic design efforts across the US military problem set over the past decade.
 His research interests center on SOF education, operational art and design, and SO theory.

 Leadership and Staff

-Our leadership and staff have a wide variety of professional experiences, from active-duty special operators to some of the world's leading scholars on the topic.
+Our leadership and staff have a wide variety of professional experiences, from former special operators to some of the world's leading scholars on the topic.
 Some biographical and contact information is provided below.

 The opinions expressed in the Special Operations Journal are those of the authors themselves and do not represent the official position of the U.S. Government, the U.S. Army, Department of Defense, or the Special Operations Command, or any other organization with which the authors or editors may be affiliated.